ycpcs/cs330-fall2024/labs/sockets_intro.md

   - [udp_server.c](files/udp_server.c)

 - Example:
   - Compile with: ```gcc tcp_client.c -o tcp_client```
+    - Note the name after ```-o``` flag
   - Run with: ```./tcp_client```

 ### We use the following simple client/server applications do demonstrate UDP and TCP socket programming.
-  - A client reads a line from its standard input and sends the line out via its socket to the server.
+  - The client reads a line from its standard input and sends it to the server via its socket.
-  - The server reads a line from its socket.
+  - The server receives the line through its socket and processes it.
   - The server converts the line to uppercase.
-  - The server sends the modified line out its socket to the client.
+  - The server sends the modified line back to the client through its socket.
-  - The client reads the modified line through its socket and prints the line on its standard output.
+  - The client receives the modified line via its socket and prints it to the standard output.

+To ensure proper execution of each exercise, please remember to __stop and recompile both the server and client before running__.
+This helps to clear any previous configurations and ensures a clean environment for accurate results.

 ### Run the applications and answer the following questions:
   - Suppose you run `tcp_client` before you run `tcp_server`.
+Enter a value.
     - What happens?
     - Why?
   - Suppose you run `udp_client` before you run `udp_server`.
+Enter a value.
     - What happens?
     - Why?
-  - What happens if you use different port numbers for the UDP client and UDP server sides?
+  - What occurs if different port numbers are used for the UDP client and UDP server?
+Please ensure that both programs are running before providing your response.
-  - What happens if you use different port numbers for the TCP client and TCP server sides?
+  - What occurs if different port numbers are used for the TCP client and TCP server?
+Please ensure that both programs are running before providing your response.
+  - UDP Test Instructions
+    - Start the `udp_server`.
+    - Launch the `udp_client` and send a message to the server.
-  - Run `udp_server` and `udp_client` – send a message.
-Run `udp_client` again (while `udp_server` is still running), but this time with a shorter message.
+    - While the `udp_server` is still running, rerun the `udp_client` again, but this time send a shorter message.
       - What happens?
       - Why?
       - Fix it.
+Make sure to include your code fix as part of your submission.
-  - Change the _send_msg_ in `udp_client` to allocate 5 bytes instead of 50.
-Run the `udp_client` and the `udp_server` – send a message with length more than 5.
+    - Modify the _send_msg_ function in `udp_client` to allocate 5 bytes instead of 50.
+    - Restart both the `udp_server` and the updated `udp_client`.
+Don’t forget to recompile the `udp_client` before restarting!
+    - Use the `udp_client` to send a message that exceeds 5 bytes in length.
       - What happens?
       - Why?
-  - Change the allocation size of _recv_msg_ in `udp_client` to 5 and rerun the client.
+    - Revert your changes in `udp_client` and modify the allocation size of _recv_msg_ to 5.
+After making this adjustment, rerun the `udp_client` and send a message that exceeds 5 bytes in length.
-    - What do you expect will happen?
+      - What outcomes do you anticipate from this change?
-    - What happens?
+      - What was the actual outcome?
       - Why?

 ### Programming:
-  - Update `tcp_client`, `udp_client`, `tcp_server` and `udp_server` to accept the **client and server** port numbers as an _user_ input.
+  - Update `tcp_client`, `udp_client`, `tcp_server` and `udp_server` to accept the **client and server** port numbers as _user_ input.
-  - Update `tcp_client` and `udp_client` to accept the **server** IP Address as an _user_ input.
+  - Modify `tcp_client` and `udp_client` to accept the **server** IP Address as _user_ input.
-  - Make changes to allow the clients to continuously send messages until a QUIT command is entered.
+  - Implement functionality that allows both clients to continuously send messages until a QUIT command is entered.

 ### Extra Credit:
-  - Update `tcp_server` to support multiple clients.
+  - Enhance the `tcp_server` to support multiple clients.
-  - Experiment with the code and surprise me.
-Do not be afraid to explore and break it.
-Learn from it.
+  - Feel free to experiment with the code and surprise me!
+Don't hesitate to explore and push boundaries—breaking things can lead to valuable learning experiences.
+Embrace the process!

 ### References
   - [Linux socket interface](https://linux.die.net/man/7/socket)